nkurniansyah/SDB_Multi_Omics/README.md

 ## Constructing tPRS

+We provide summary statistics for related transcripts in the analysis.
-After performing GWAS, we defined SNPs selection using cis-QTLs limited to the transcript coding region, and then we used [PRSice 2.3.1.e](https://www.prsice.info "PRSice 2.3.1.e") to construct tPRS for each transcript GWAS.
-This command below is to construct tPRS using the transcript GWAS we provide (./Summary\_Statistics\_for\_tPRS\_construction).
-The summary statistics are based on the specific set of SNPs selected after the validation step in the independent data set(see manuscript for details).
-Note that genetic data files must be specified in the –target argument.
+No clumping is needed and no selection of SNPs.
+The summary statistics are already based on the specific set of SNPs selected after clumping, setting a p-value threshold and validated in the independent data set(see manuscript for details).
+Note that genetic data files must be specified in the –target argument.We used [PRSice 2.3.1.e](https://www.prsice.info "PRSice 2.3.1.e") to construct tPRS for each transcript GWAS that we provided (./Summary\_Statistics\_for\_tPRS\_construction).